 Recommended Eye Exam Frequency for Adults

 When’s the last time you had your eyes examined?
-If it’s been more than 2 years it’s time to visit your local optical store for a comprehensive eye exam from a qualified eye doctor.
+If it’s been more than 2 years it’s time to visit your local optical store for An eye exam from a qualified eye doctor.
 A reputable eyeglass store won’t fill a patient’s prescription for glasses if it’s more than 2 years old.

 The American Optometric Association recommends adults without existing vision problems should get their eyes examined every two years up to age 60, while anyone over 60 years needs yearly exams.
 Most opticians and optometrists recommend anyone who’s currently wearing prescription glasses get yearly checkups.